 We already have a post for installing OpenCV 3 on Windows which covers how to install OpenCV3 from source for working with both C++ and Python codes.
 However, many readers have faced problems while installing OpenCV 3 on Windows from source.
 This post is for those readers who want to install OpenCV on Windows for writing Python code only.

-If you are still not able to install OpenCV on your system, but want to get started with it, we suggest using our docker images with pre-installed OpenCV, Dlib, miniconda and jupyter notebooks along with other dependencies as described in this blog.
+If you are still not able to install OpenCV on your system, but want to get started with it, we suggest using our docker images with pre-installed OpenCV, Dlib, miniconda and jupyter notebooks along with other dependencies as described in this post.

 Step 1: Install Anaconda (a python distribution)